rabbitstack/fibratus/docs/kevents/driver.md

 #### LoadDriver

 Driver loading events are triggered when the driver object is loaded into the kernel.
-The `image_name` parameter represents the full path of the driver file located in the file system.
-Driver events are consumed from the `Microsoft Antimalware Engine` ETW provider, thus the events are only published if the Windows Defender Antivirus realtime protection is activated.
+Regular `LoadImage` events are triggered when the kernel driver is loaded or when the driver is unloaded, the `UnloadImage` event is received.

 An alternative route for detecting driver loading events is based on observing the [handle manager](kevents/handle.md) events.
 For example, a filter expression for pinpointing such events could be arranged as follows.